Mirabella Development Corporation

 Mathias Place

-Mirabella has been a proud supporter of The Good Shepherd Ministries over our history and we have donated well over $1,000,000 and thousands of volunteer hours in support of their mission to alleviate the effects of poverty while striving to eliminate chronic homelessness within our community.
+Mirabella has been an avid supporter of The Good Shepherd Ministries over our history and we have donated well over $1,000,000 and thousands of volunteer hours in support of their mission to alleviate the effects of poverty while striving to eliminate chronic homelessness within our community.

-Sean Wang of Mirabella Construction Corporation, a proud Carpenters Regional Council member, and his team is also proud to be leading the creation and completion of Mathias Place at 1731 Lawrence Ave E. Mathias Place is an upcoming 95 bed residence presently under construction by The Good Shepherd that will provide inclusive permanent supportive housing and assisted daily living for homeless senior men and women who are at risk.
+Mirabella is proud to be leading the creation and completion of Mathias Place at 1731 Lawrence Ave E. Mathias Place is an upcoming 95 bed residence presently under construction by The Good Shepherd that will provide inclusive permanent supportive housing and assisted daily living for homeless senior men and women who are at risk.

 This project is designed to achieve the TGS Version 4 environmental standards and the building aims to be certified accessible per the Rick Hansen Foundation (RHF) accessibility certification program.